toiletman74/MPHItemChanger/README.md

 # How to use

-Use a tool such as ndstool or the gui version ndslazy to unpack a fresh Metroid prime hunters USA rev1 rom
+Use a tool such as ndslazy to unpack a fresh Metroid prime hunters USA rev1 rom

 Navigate through the contents of the unpacked rom to \data\levels\entities <--

 That's the entities folder that you need to select with MPHItemChanger for it to work it's magic

-After you're done changing any items you can use ndstool or ndslazy to pack the files back into a rom and then run the game in your emulator of choice.
+After you're done changing any items you can use ndslazy to pack the files back into a rom and then run the game in your emulator of choice.

 # Special Thanks